GRDQVR/InkyPi/src/plugins/spotify/README.md

 Go back to the InkyPi tab and enter the Authorization Code the zzzz in the field for that.

 Press "Update now"

+This generates a file named:  spotify_token.json   and on subsequent calls of "Update Now" you do not need to provide anything in the Client ID, Secret or Auth field - they can be left blank when the file spotify_token.json is generated on first run.